code-kata-shop/backpack-exercise/README.md

 - If you overfill the bag, it drops the item you put in first.
 That is, if the bag `size` is 1, it will only contain the last item you put in.

 There are a set of tests that should be made to pass that implement all these features.

+Use whatever features you like baked into whatever version of Python you want.
+There shouldn't be a need to install any outside packages.